 During validation, we will consider the entire system, where all the instruments installed are functioning to its specification, resulting in an output based on the intended purpose.

 Let us assume that the intended purpose is to display the exact level of liquid oxygen with an acceptable pressure range.

 The objective of the validation is to determine that:

-- The DPLG will display the exact differential pressure at determined level based on the tank specifications.
+- The DPLG will display the exact differential pressure at a determined level based on the tank specifications.
 See in the photo below.

 - The transmitter is transmitting the right information (level) for remote monitoring.

-The tank displays the exact level of liquid oxygen with acceptable range of pressure as per calibration and verification results with the Tank Specifications.
+The tank displays the exact level of liquid oxygen with an acceptable range of pressure as per calibration and verification results with the Tank Specifications.